1 Who can register a birth

 - who are married or civil partners, either parent may register

 - who are not married or civil partners at the time of conception, and meet the requirements of the Human Fertilisation and Embryology Act, the mother may register alone.
-The second female’s details can only be included if they are both present at the appointment.
+The second female parent’s details can only be included if they are both present at the appointment.

 If the baby has been born to a same-sex male couple, please phone us for information and advice: 01243 642122.